ciar4n/imagehover.css/README.md

   </figure>
   ```

 3. Edit the URL to your image and add your hover content.
-Them simply set your selected effect class to the containing figure element.
-In the example above this has been set to 'imghvr'.
-A full list of hover demonstations and their classes can be found [here!](http://www.imagehover.io/).
+Then simply set the imagehover.css class of your choice to the containing figure element.
+In the example above this has been set to 'imghvr-fade'.
+A full list of hover effects and their classes can be found [here!](http://www.imagehover.io/).

 ##Adding a Link
 To link your image, add an empty &lt;a&gt; tag just after the figcaption element.